billti/billti.github.io/_posts/2022-01-30-blob-streaming.md

 app.Run();
 ```

-And add a `Controller.cs` file with the below contents: (Yep - that's all there is again!)
+And add a `Controller.cs` file with the below contents:

 ```csharp
 using Microsoft.AspNetCore.Mvc;